YusukeIwaki/playwright-ruby-client/documentation/docs/api/element_handle.md

 def query_selector(selector)
 ```

 The method finds an element matching the specified selector in the [ElementHandle](./element_handle)'s subtree.
-See
+If no elements match
-[Working with selectors](https://playwright.dev/python/docs/selectors) for more details.
-If no elements match the selector, returns `null`.
+the selector, returns `null`.

 ## query_selector_all